Stationary states of an active Brownian particle in a harmonic trap: Conclusions

-In the limit $D_t^{\prime}\to 0$, our results strongly suggest that the positional probability distribution $\Phi(r)$ undergoes a continuous ``phase transition" between concave and convex shapes (around the origin) as the trap stiffness is increased and crosses a critical value.
+In the limit $D_t^{\prime}\to 0$, our results strongly suggest that the positional probability distribution $\Psi(\xi)$ undergoes a continuous ``phase transition" between concave and convex shapes (around the origin) as the trap stiffness is increased and crosses a critical value.
 This is the central result in this paper.
-The explicit mathematical form of $\Phi(r)$ is non-Gaussian, even when it is concave, and is supported in a finite domain $r\in [0,r_m]$, where $r_m$ is an intrinsic length scale determined by the active velocity and trap stiffness.
-However, in the limit of very weak trap, the distribution assumes a Gaussian form, distinct from the equilibrium Boltzmann distribution, and characterized by an effective ``active temperature".
+The explicit mathematical form of $\Psi(\xi)$ is non-Gaussian, even when it is concave, and is supported in a finite domain $r\in [0,r_m]$, where $r_m$ is an intrinsic length scale determined by the active velocity and trap stiffness.
+However, in the limit of very weak trap, the distribution assumes a Gaussian form, distinct from the equilibrium Boltzmann distribution, and characterized by an effective active temperature.

 The above remarkable results were derived from the exact Fokker-Planck equation for the particle's position, but under the assumption that the orientation angle of the self-propulsion velocity $\chi$ is a Gaussian variable.
 Although numerical simulations show that this assumption is violated in the super-critical (strong trap) regime, we find that results for the mean and variance of $\cos\chi$ do not deviate significantly from the predictions of the Gaussian theory.
-The critical value of the trap stiffness and the corresponding critical exponent were determined from numerical simulations, and found to agree closely with our theoretical predictions.
-Our numerical results also show that the angular distribution changes from unimodal to a bimodal in the super-critical regime, a feature that had been observed in earlier experiments.
+The critical value of the trap stiffness and the corresponding critical exponent were determined from numerical simulations and found to agree closely with our theoretical predictions.
+Our numerical results also show that the angular distribution changes from unimodal to bimodal in the super-critical regime, a feature that had been observed in earlier experiments.

 We minimally extended our study to three dimensions, by simulating the dynamics of an ABP with $D_t=0$.
-We observed that the concave-convex transition in the positional distribution is present in $d=3$ also, with similar features as in $d=2$.
-The critical trap stiffness and the corresponding exponent were found to be similar in both cases.
+We observed that the concave-convex transition in the positional distribution is present in $d=3$ also, with similar features as in $d=2$.The critical $\beta$ was found to be higher in $d=3$, but the exponent values were similar in both cases.

 To conclude, our results presented in this paper provide new insights into the strongly non-equilibrium stationary states of an ABP in a harmonic trap.
 We hope that our study will stimulate further investigations in this area.
 In particular, we would be delighted to see more theoretical efforts towards a deeper understanding of the phase-transition like change in the particle's positional and angular distributions in the strongly active limit, both in $d=2$ and $d=3$.
 It would also be interesting to explore the possible existence of such transitions in closely related models, e.g., run and tumble particle models.
 We have made preliminary progress in these directions, and hope to report our results in the near future.